apache/trafficcontrol/blueprints/varnish-support.md

 ### ORT Impact

-- `go-varnish` package will be developed to handle generating configuration files for Varnish, Hitch, `varnishncsa` and `logrotate`.
+- `varnishcfg` package will be developed to handle generating configuration files for Varnish, Hitch and `varnishncsa`.
 For detailed description of mapping configuration files from ATS to Varnish refer to [Varnish Support](https://github.com/apache/trafficcontrol/wiki/Varnish-Support) wiki.
-- New subcommands will be added to `t3c` including `t3c-varnish-generate` that works similar to `t3c-generate` but instead will depend on `go-varnish` package to generate different configuration files and `t3c-varnish-apply` that handles applying these configuration files, restarting and reloading different services running.
+- New subcommands will be added to `t3c` including `t3c-varnish-generate` that works similar to `t3c-generate` but instead will depend on `varnishcfg` package to generate different configuration files and `t3c-varnish-apply` that handles applying these configuration files, restarting and reloading different services running.
-- `go-atscfg` will be refactored to export some of its functionality to be reusable from `go-varnish`.
+- `go-atscfg` will be refactored to export some of its functionality to be reusable from `varnishcfg`.
 So, instead of rewriting the logic of which IPs are allowed for specific HTTP requests, it could be separated and exported in a function that both packages utilize.

 ### Traffic Monitor Impact